Tittaporn/TheComplete_WPF_Tutorial/README.md

 ![WPF](https://user-images.githubusercontent.com/57606580/160490005-fa19a057-2166-4b99-975b-1e9555db9dbb.PNG)

 ### Basic Controls
+1) The TextBlock control
-1) The TextBlock control - Inline formatting
+2) The TextBlock control - Inline formatting
-2) The Label control
+3) The Label control
-3) The TextBox control
+4) The TextBox control
-4) The Button control
+5) The Button control
-5) The CheckBox control
+6) The CheckBox control
-6) The RadioButton control
+7) The RadioButton control
-7) The PasswordBox control
+8) The PasswordBox control
-8) The Image control
+9) The Image control

 ## Souces
 - https://wpf-tutorial.com/